codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 ### 2. Buying Additional Minutes

 You can enable billing on personal accounts and pay for any additional minutes you want to use.
-You will still have **500 free build minutes** on macOS M1 standard VM.
+You will still have **500 free build minutes** on macOS M1 VM.
 To enable billing, proceed [here](https://codemagic.io/billing).

 Postpaid minutes are billed on the first day of the following month in which they were used.

-Usage on macOS M1 standard VM that exceeds 500 minutes is charged at the rate shown below.
+Usage on macOS M1 VM that exceeds 500 minutes is charged at the rate shown below.

-Builds on macOS Intel VM, Linux and Windows do not have free build minutes.
+Builds on macOS Intel VM, Linux, and Windows do not have free build minutes.
 The per-minute pricing for each instance type is shown below.

 | **Item**                     | **Price**                          |
 | ---------------------------- | ---------------------------------  |